ThomasHandlag/busify-next/README.md

 2. Create your branch (`git checkout -b amazing-feature`)
 3. Commit your changes (`git commit -m 'feat: some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+5. Open a Pull Request and chill

 ## 📖 Related Projects